This isn’t Burger King!

 In April, 2013, the Oak Tree Cafe relocated from its Uptown location to a new shopping center at 4545 Alameda, N.E. (just west of Jefferson).
 The Oak Tree Cafe’s digs are 2,500 square-feet of welcome to west side diners whose sandwich options were primarily chain restaurants which blight their neighborhoods.
 An outdoor patio with umbrella-shaded tables accommodates another forty guests or so.
 At its expansive new location, the Oak Tree Cafe now serves burgers, beer, wine and appetizers.

 As of my initial visit to the Alameda location on 10 May 2013, only the famous Oak Tree bell hasn’t made it to its new home.
 At the Uptown location, once you took your seat, conversations with your dining companions were periodically be punctuated by the tintinnabulation of a bell positioned by the cafe door.
 As customers exited, they were invited to please ring the bell “if the food was great and service was crazy.”
 Without exception, everyone exiting the premises rang the bell.
-Look for the bell to make its way to Alameda soon.
-One of the Oak Tree Cafe’s loyal customers is repairing the brackets to hold the bell in place.
+Even if Rob doesn’t bring the bell back, the service remains great and the service as crazy as ever.

 The sandwiches warrant not only bell-ringing, but cheers.
 They’re that good!
 The sandwich and wraps menu is formidable, nearly two dozen different sandwiches crafted on fresh bread, (sub rolls, wheat, rye, white, Kaiser rolls and French rolls) either toasted or untoasted.
 Meat products come from Boar’s Head.
 Sandwiches are named for faithful customers, New Mexico landmarks and celebrities such as Monty Hall and Al Capone.
 Each sandwich towers with meats, condiments and ingredients, some of which are infrequently found at other Duke City sandwich shops.